thriveweb/wooswipe/readme.txt

 = 3.0 =
 * Major update
-* Recoded with new plugin framwork
+* Recoded with new plugin framework

 = 2.0.1 =
 * elementor plugin fix